 Sustainability – We prioritize strategies and approaches that have a lasting impact over band-aids.
 Though we’ll hand out band-aids when needed, too.

 Healthy Boundaries – We value creating and holding to healthy boundaries.
 One thing that foster youth often have experienced is unhealthy boundaries.

 Lead By Example – We believe our leaders should be held to a higher standard than those they serve and should lead by example.

 A Personal Touch – We prioritize personalization over efficiency.
-We make the extra effort to connect with each person, honoring their uniqueness and helping them to feel seen and valued, just as Jesus did with each person he met with.
+We make the extra effort to connect with each person, honoring their uniqueness and helping them feel seen and valued, just as Jesus did with each person he met.

 Want to know more about Finally Family Homes?

 Learn more about our work to care for youth aging out of foster care without a home or family.